This post is a guide to visiting the Reichstag in Berlin.

 Same-Day Tickets

-The Service Center is open from 8:00 am to 18:00 (6 pm) daily in winter (1 November - 31 March) and from 8.00 am to 20:00 (8 pm) daily in summer (1 April - 31 October).
+The Service Centre is open from 8:00 am to 18:00 (6 pm) daily in winter (1 November - 31 March) and from 8.00 am to 20:00 (8 pm) daily in summer (1 April - 31 October).

-The same-day option does not guarantee that there any free places available at the time of your visit.
+The same-day option does not guarantee that there are any free places available at the time of your visit.

 If there are, tickets have to be issued a minimum of 2 hours ahead and only a maximum of 2 days before your visit.